-Employees of the Pittsburgh Water and Sewer Authority (PWSA) must have a permanent residence in the City of Pittsburgh on the first day of their employment with the PWSA and must remain continuously living in the City of Pittsburgh throughout their employment with the PWSA.
+Our employees must live in the City of Pittsburgh on the first day of their employment with PWSA and must remain continuously living in the City of Pittsburgh throughout their employment.

-This Policy reinforces the longstanding policy of the PWSA that requires that all PWSA employees be residents of the City of Pittsburgh.
+This Policy reinforces our longstanding policy that requires all PWSA employees to be residents of the City of Pittsburgh.

 Place of Permanent Residency

 Under Pennsylvania law, and for purposes of this policy, “permanent residency” is the place where an employee has his or her true, fixed, and permanent home, coupled with an intention of returning to that location whenever they are absent for some period of time.

 Prior to purchasing or renting a place of residence, applicants and employees may view this interactive map to search their home address to confirm if it is located within the City of Pittsburgh.
 If you are still not sure, please call the Human Resources (HR) Department at 412-255-8800 to verify.

 Individuals can have only one place of residence at any given time except as provided in Section 6 of this Policy, during employment with the PWSA, and as a condition of employment with the PWSA.

 Employee Verification and Statement of Permanent Residency